phamcongthuy/challenge/README.md

 ```
 ## Generating responsive images

 Some of the images on the website are available in multiple sizes, to save bandwidth.
-You can regenerate the “goals” images by following these steps…
+For example, you can regenerate the “goals” images by following these steps…

 1) Install [Node.js and NPM](https://nodejs.org/en/download/)